joannahe/Samsung/README.md

 I did not download the file in the code as it might be slow and that is the case for me.

-if you do not have the source data in your computer, you can download unzipped file along with my code from my github alternatively.